Available in Classic and VPC

 - Sub account users utilize services on NAVER Cloud Platform based on the permissions granted to their accounts.

-Q: What are the key permissions that can be granted to a sub account?
+Q. What are the key permissions that can be granted to a sub account?

-The same access permissions as the main account of NAVER Cloud Platform (access to the portal's My Page and all services in the console)
+Same access rights as the main account on Naver Cloud PlatformPLATFORM (access to all services in the console)

 - There are 2 methods of granting permissions provided by NAVER Cloud Platform; role-based access control (RBAC) and attribute-based access control (ABAC).